Species group: peruvianus

 3b.

 4a.
-Antennal club not compact; pronotum more or less bulged; averagely shorter and predominantly dark hairs on elytra; scutellum with the same pubescence as on the elytra; with a distinct fovea at the lateral margins on the first abdominal segment; shape of male genitalia.
+Antennal club not compact; pronotum more or less bulged; averagely shorter and predominantly dark hairs on elytra; scutellum with the same pubescence as on the elytra; with a distinct fovea at the lateral margins on the first abdominal segment.

 Dermestes argentinus